kasparthommen/kasparthommen.github.io/posts/nice-lowpass.md

   [FFTs](https://en.wikipedia.org/wiki/Fast_Fourier_transform)
   (which is a non-trivial endeavour).

-- The impulse response should start flat (similar to a simple moving average) to reflect the fact that recent samples should have high and similar weight.
+- The impulse response should start flat (similar to a SMA) to reflect the fact that recent samples should have high and similar weight.

 - The impulse response should monotonically decay (to zero), because older samples should get less weight than more recent ones.